ingitdb/ingitdb.github.io/index.md

 # IngitDB - git versioned & branchable JSON DB hosted at GitHub

-IngitDB is a dynamic (*e.g. writable*) but statically hosted database driven by [IngitDB GuitHub Action](https://github.com/ingitdb/ingitdb-github-action)
+IngitDB is a dynamic (*e.g. writable*) but statically hosted database driven by [IngitDB GuitHub Action](https://github.com/ingitdb/ingitdb-github-action).

+IngitDB is somewhat like static site CMS (*[Hugo](https://github.com/gohugoio/hugo), [Jekyll](https://github.com/jekyll/jekyll), etc.*) but a database.

-This means:
+## This means:

-- you do not need an application layer to query data from IndigoDB
+- you do not need an application layer to:
+  - edit data in an IndigoDB
+  - query data from IndigoDB
-- there is no access rights separation on per user/data - you either have access to the whole DB or you don't
+- there is no out of box access rights separation on per user/data - you either have access to the whole DB or you don't
+  - You can create your own GitHub action to restrict **editing** of data
+    - In future IngitDB might offer such functionality out of the box
 - users can have either `readonly` or `readwrite` permissions for a database
 - response times for reads are very low
 - it is very scalable for read operations

 Also it is hosted at GitHub so you basically can run it for free.

-It supports:
+## It supports:

 - multi-versioning
   - mergin of branches